Swartzentruber Amish: Dress and appearance

 Swartzentruber clothing is typically made at home by women of the household.

 The Swartzentruber style of dress tends to be heavier and plainer; only the Nebraska Amish dress in a more conservative style.
 Dresses are longer, and hat brims are wider than most other Old Order Amish.
 Boys' straw hats are unpainted.
 Men's shirts are pullover style with a standing collar.
 Women wear a dress and cape, typically in black or navy blue, with an apron.
 Married women wear white caps and unmarried women wear black.

 Many clothing fastening devices are rejected for being too worldly, including zippers, buttons, and Velcro.

 Swartzentruber men typically allow their beards to grow from the time they first appear.
-This is in contrast to other Old Order Amish men, who typically don't grow a beard before marriage.
+This is in contrast to other Old Order Amish men, who typically do not grow a beard before marriage.

 Homes

 Swartzentruber farms and yards are often unkept, a reflection of discouraging interest in outward appearance, as such an interest could promote vanity and pride.
 Their farms can be identified by dirt drives and surrounding roads, while most roads of the Old Order contain either gravel or paving to keep out the mud.
 The roofs of the houses and outbuildings are often made of tin.

 A typical Swartzentruber house will have a large living room, large kitchen with pantry, and a bedroom on the first floor with multiple bedrooms on the second floor.
 Swartzentruber do not use linoleum or carpeting, and do not varnish wooden floors.
 They do not use upholstered furniture.
 They use oil or kerosene rather than gas lanterns for lighting.
 They do not use indoor plumbing.
 Fabrics used for bedclothes and curtains are black or dark red, purple, or green.

 Swartzentruber do not participate in Amish directories such as the Ohio Amish Directory.